 W. Bro.
 Forbes then took the floor to summarise the case against the motion, but because that Freemasonry is founded on Truth and not on public perception is that we spin ourselves in to listening to the outside world and thereby lose our self-belief.
 That Freemasonry is based on beliefs, not numbers or turnover; it is based on quality, not quantity.

+The Chairman restated that the Motion that had been debated was “This House believes that, in order to have a future in the 21st century, Freemasonry must evolve. “and that the floor had heard arguments for and against, and many of those were elegant points, given in a heartfelt and sometimes humorous way.
 The chances were that Members and guests had come into Castlemartyr Lodge on that evening with an opinion already formed on the topic.
 He wished to remind the floor that they were being asked to vote on the substance of the arguments in the debate itself, and not on what their opinion was when they had first arrived.
 The Chairman invited the four speakers For and Against the Motion to withdraw from the Lodge.

 A vote was taken and the Scrutineer passed the result to the Worshipful Master and W. Bros Cutler, Rahman, Pompei and Bro Budds were re-admitted.
 The Worshipful Master, W.Bro.
 John Milner PAsstProvGM then declared the result, as follows:

 For the Motion 11 Votes – Against the Motion 26 Votes

 The Motion was therefore defeated and the Provincial Debating Team were declared the winners.
 The Worshipful Master congratulated and thanked the Teams for presenting an entertaining and lively debate and the “Floor” for its excellent contribution.

 Whilst we may not have won the argument on the night, we did succeed in getting all to admit that changes for new and younger Freemasons are necessary.